crosssenses/GDHRNet/best-practice-threats/pages/index.md

-### MinimiZation of the threat – recommendations
+### Minimization of the threat – recommendations

 The right to be forgotten can no longer be seen merely as a right to delete information or to preclude its diffusion, as it was originally the case.
 In a rapidly advancing technological world, one must understand the right in a more multifaceted way.
 At its core, the right to be forgotten expands and defines itself as an entitlement for individuals to better control their personal data.
 Just as for the original pre-Internet right to be forgotten, this entitlement finds its justification in the recognition of the right to personal freedom, dignity, and self-realization.

 The following recommendations should be considered in relation to RtbF:

-●      Continuation of the academic and professional efforts to untangle legal intricacies surrounding the RtbF will help strike a balance with freedom of expression, in order to allow a higher legal standard of protection for citizens, effectively integrate forgetting mechanisms into diverse jurisdictions, as well as tackle expression challenges in a human rights-based approach to development;
+- Continuation of the academic and professional efforts to untangle legal intricacies surrounding the RtbF will help strike a balance with freedom of expression, in order to allow a higher legal standard of protection for citizens, effectively integrate forgetting mechanisms into diverse jurisdictions, as well as tackle expression challenges in a human rights-based approach to development;

-●      Proportionality instruments can help pave the way for states to enshrine forgetting mechanisms into their legal order, while maintaining an adequate level of protection in respect to freedom of expression of their citizens;
+- Proportionality instruments can help pave the way for states to enshrine forgetting mechanisms into their legal order, while maintaining an adequate level of protection in respect to freedom of expression of their citizens;

-●      European courts are in an ideal position to act as the highest instance needed to evolve and transform RtbF into a fully-functioning right; on the other hand, legal inertia and gaps are detrimental for current state of play;
+- European courts are in an ideal position to act as the highest instance needed to evolve and transform RtbF into a fully-functioning right; on the other hand, legal inertia and gaps are detrimental for current state of play;

-●      Clarifying criteria for RTBF need to be developed in order to strike a fair balance among equally important competing values such as privacy and the freedom of expression.
+- Clarifying criteria for RTBF need to be developed in order to strike a fair balance among equally important competing values such as privacy and the freedom of expression.

-●

 :-------------------- CHAPTER_HEADER --------------------:
 image: "theme/images/bg_chapter.png"
-title: Threats Connected to Vulnerable Groups :---------------------------------------------------------:
+title: Threats connected to vulnerable groups
+authors: Tiina Pajuste, Eva Lievens, Vesna Crnić-Grotić, Šejla Maslo Čerkić :---------------------------------------------------------:

 ## Introduction[: REFERENCE | ref182 |:]